My.EOU Portal Current Students Faculty/Staff

 For Non-Accredited and Home Schooled Students to be eligible to receive Federal Financial Aid at Eastern Oregon University, they must earn the GED or have completed 72 college credits.

 If you earned a General Education Development degree (GED) or High School Equivalency (HiSET), follow the directions outlined below on the basis of when you received your certificate:

 *Applicants who received their GED in 1997 or later must also meet the second language requirement as described above.

 Applicants who graduated from high school prior to 1985 must meet the minimum GPA requirement for entering first-year students.
 The high school subject requirements are waived.
 Applicants who graduated from high school between 1985 and 1996 are required to have two years of college prep courses which may include second language, computer science, fine and performing arts or other college prep electives, which may be at the discretion of the admitting institution, include a comprehensive sequence of units in a vocational-technical area of study.

-In addition to the above admissions requirements, students from the Federated States of Micronesia are required to demonstrate English language proficiency by:
+In addition to the above admissions requirements, students from the Federated States of Micronesia, Republic of Palau and Republic of the Marshall Islands are required to demonstrate English language proficiency by:

 Transcripts from non-U.S. schools can have evaluations done by a National Association of Credential Evaluation Services (NACES) accredited agency.
 We recommend using World Education Services (WES) for these services.